|FastExcel Sample Problem & Manual||Name Manager||RangeCalc||Reversioning Add-In Loader|

-This version of Name Manager has been developed for Excel 2007 and 2010.
+This version of Name Manager has been developed for Excel 2007 and later versions.

 Name Manager was created in collaboration with Excel MVP Jan Karel Pieterse.

 An enhanced version of Name Manager, including a Dynamic Range Wizard, Find and Replace and online help, is integrated into Version 3 of FastExcel.

 If you are in need of a utility to manage defined names in your workbooks, this one is a must-have.